gabrieldernbach/cell_niches/readme.md

 FAQ
 =====
-**Q I don't have docker-compose, can I still run the code?
+**Q: I don't have docker-compose, can I still run the code?**

-**A If you don't have docker-compose available you can start the container and manually
+**A**: If you don't have docker-compose available you can start the container and manually

 bind the directories `-v` and set the working directory `-w`
 ```